smartdevicelink/sdl_evolution/proposals/XXXX-update-android-min-sdk.md

 ## Alternatives considered

 Raising the min SDK to a number higher than 8 but less than 19 was considered.
-However, distribution on those versions are on average less that 1% of the entire Android ecosystem.
+However, distribution on those versions are on average less than 1% of the entire Android ecosystem.
 SDK 19 is generally regarded as a comfortable minimum SDK.